nelsonjunior-java/abnamro-recipes/README.md

 To do:
-- Add a config server
+-- Add a config server
-- Validate UUID out of standard error (Uuid maior)
-- Send a list of Ingredent ids instead of the whole ingredients
+- Send a list of Ingredient ids instead of the whole ingredients
 - Removes os auto wired
+- Add indexes to the database
+- Add a messages class
+- Add unique contraint to Ingredients name
+- Recipes controller not returning uuid